-- (a) There is hereby established a Bureau of Fire Prevention within the Utah County Community Development Department, which Bureau shall be managed by the Utah County Community Development Director, which shall operate as the department of fire prevention when the function of such department is required by the Fire Code.
-The Fire Code shall be enforced by the said Bureau of Fire prevention and its officers as hereinafter set forth. - (b) There shall be the position of Fire Marshal within the Bureau of Fire Prevention, who shall serve as the "code official" or "Fire Chief", when the function of such officer is required by the Fire Code, and shall have the duties required in state law, the Fire Code, and other ordinances of Utah County appertaining to his office or required by his supervision. - (c) In addition to the position of Fire Marshal, the Bureau of Fire Prevention may include technical inspectors and other staff members, when authorized by the Board of County Commissioners, who work under the direction of the Fire Marshal to assist him in completing his duties. - (d) In addition to, or as a part of, the duties specified in this Chapter, the Bureau of Fire Prevention shall carry out the duties required by it in the contracts which Utah County has made with incorporated cities for fire protection in the unincorporated area.
+(a) There is hereby established a Bureau of Fire Prevention within the Utah County Community Development Department, which Bureau shall be managed by the Utah County Community Development Director, which shall operate as the department of fire prevention when the function of such department is required by the Fire Code.
+The Fire Code shall be enforced by the said Bureau of Fire prevention and its officers as hereinafter set forth.

+(b) There shall be the position of Fire Marshal within the Bureau of Fire Prevention, who shall serve as the "code official" or "Fire Chief", when the function of such officer is required by the Fire Code, and shall have the duties required in state law, the Fire Code, and other ordinances of Utah County appertaining to his office or required by his supervision.

+(c) In addition to the position of Fire Marshal, the Bureau of Fire Prevention may include technical inspectors and other staff members, when authorized by the Board of County Commissioners, who work under the direction of the Fire Marshal to assist him in completing his duties.

+(d) In addition to, or as a part of, the duties specified in this Chapter, the Bureau of Fire Prevention shall carry out the duties required by it in the contracts which Utah County has made with incorporated cities for fire protection in the unincorporated area.
 The Bureau of Fire Prevention in carrying out the enforcement of the Fire Code, may request and shall receive in so far as may be necessary and practical, the assistance and cooperation of other officials of Utah County and the contracting cities.

-(Ord.
+(e) Where there are practical difficulties involved in carrying out the provisions of the Fire Code, the Fire Marshall shall have the authority to grant modifications for individual cases, provided the Fire Marshall shall first find that special individual reason makes the strict letter of the Fire Code impractical and the modification is in compliance with the intent and purpose of the Code and that such modification does not lessen health, life and fire safety requirements.
+The details of action granting modifications shall be recorded and entered in the files of the Bureau of Fire Protection.(Ord.
 2004-17, 7-20-04)(Ord.
-2010-29, 11-2-10).
+2010-29, 11-2-10)(Ord.
+2018-6, 2-18-18).
 9-1-3.
 Definitions.

-- (a) Whenever the term "code official" is used in the Fire Code, it shall be held to mean the Fire Marshal. - (b) Whenever the term "Classification of Roof-Covering" or "roof assembly" is used in this chapter of the Utah County Code, it shall be held to refer to the classification of a covering established by the International Building Code.
+(a) Whenever the term "code official" is used in the Fire Code, it shall be held to mean the Fire Marshal.

+(b) Whenever the term "Classification of Roof-Covering" or "roof assembly" is used in this chapter of the Utah County Code, it shall be held to refer to the classification of a covering established by the International Building Code.
 The three International Building Code classifications of roof allowed in Urban Interface areas are Class A, Class B and Class C.